Greymouth murder: Aaron Potts jailed for life after brutal killing of Barbara Quinn

 "Going to try a new game today," the Cobden man wrote.
 "It's out the gate trust me."

-Today at the High Court in Greymouth, he was jailed for life imprisonment with a minimum non-parole period of 15 years.

-In emotional impact victim statements, Quinn's family described how their lives had been ripped apart by the brutal murder, telling Potts to "rot in hell".
+Today at the High Court in Greymouth, Quinn's family described in emotional victim impact statements how their lives had been ripped apart by the brutal murder, telling Potts to "rot in hell".

 The court heard that Potts and Quinn had been in a relationship for about eight months.